 In addition to ensuring some dilution of updraft parcels by imposing a minimum entrainment rate, it can be argued that the potential dilution should be a function of larger-scale forcing for convection (Frank and Cohen 1987).
-In other words, it seems reasonable to introduce additional factors that will promote convective initiation when larger-scale forcing is favorable and suppress initiation when forcing is weak or negative.
-Indeed, the impact of large-scale destabilizing processes is included (either directly or indirectly) in the closure assumptions of most other CPSs (e.g., Arakawa and Schubert 1974; Anthes 1977; Bougeault 1985; Grell 1993; Janjic 1994; Tiedtke 1989).
+In other words, it seems reasonable to introduce additional factors that will promote convective initiation when larger-scale forcing is favorable and to suppress initiation when forcing is weak or negative.
+Indeed, the impact of large-scale destabilizing processes is included (either directly or indirectly) in the trigger functions of most other CPSs (e.g., Arakawa and Schubert 1974; Anthes 1977; Bougeault 1985; Tiedtke 1989; Grell 1993; Janjić 1994).

-As a way of introducing this sensitivity in the KF scheme, a variable cloud radius has been introduced.
-As indicated in KF (1990) the specified cloud radius, R (m), controls the mixing rate (the maximum possible entrainment rate) according to where $M{u0}$ is the updraft mass flux (kg s-1) at cloud base and $\delta p$ is the pressure depth of a model layer (Pa).
-In older versions of the KF scheme R is held constant, typically at a value of 1500 m.
+As a way of introducing this sensitivity in new versions of the KF scheme, the cloud radius is rendered as a function of larger-scale forcing.
+As indicated in KF90, cloud radius R (m) controls the mixing rate (the maximum possible entrainment rate) according to where $M{u0}$ is the updraft mass flux (kg s-1) at cloud base, $\delta p$ is the pressure depth of a model layer (Pa), and 0.03 is a constant of proportionality (m Pa-1).
+In older versions of the KF scheme, R is held constant, typically at a value of 1500 m.
 In the modified code, a conservative attempt to introduce some dependence of R on larger-scale forcing has been included by making it dependent on the magnitude of vertical velocity at the LCL.
-Specifically, R is defined as where $W{KL}$ (cm s-1) is the term inside parentheses in (1), $W{KL} = w_g - c(z)$ .
+To be specific, R is defined as where $W{\rm KL}$ (cm s-1) is the term inside brackets in (1): $W{\rm KL} = w_g - c(z)$ .
 With this modification, the mixing rate increases as vertical velocity decreases near cloud base.
-Combined with the minimum entrainment rate (as a fraction of $\delta M_e$ ) discussed above, this typically results in higher dilution of cloud parcels when subcloud layer forcing is weak or negative.
+Combined with the minimum entrainment rate (as a fraction of $\delta M_e$ ) discussed above, this modification typically results in higher dilution of cloud parcels when subcloud-layer forcing is weak or negative.
 It promotes weaker dilution when low-level forcing is stronger.

-$$\delta M_e = M{u0} \frac{(-0.03 \cdot \delta p)}{R},\tag{5}$$
+$$\delta M_e = M{u0} \frac{(-0.03\,\delta p)}{R},\tag{5}$$

-$$R = \begin{bmatrix} 1000, W{KL} < 0 \\ 2000, W{KL} > 10 \\ 1000 + \frac{W{KL}}{10}, 0 \le W{KL} \le 10 \end{bmatrix},$$ (6)
+$$R \begin{cases} 1000, & W{\rm KL} < 0\\ 2000, & W{\rm KL} > 10\\ 1000(1 + W{\rm WI}/10), & 0 \le W{\rm WI} \le 10. \end{cases}$$ (6)

-As implied above, this is a rather conservative (in that R varies over a fairly limited range and never goes below 1000) approach to introducing the fundamental entrainment sensitivity advocated by Frank and Cohen (1987).
-Furthermore, it is another way of including a sensitivity to deep layer relative humidity in the KF cloud model.
-It was motivated by evidence that mid-level moisture strongly modulates convective rainfall (e.g., Shepherd et al. 2001) and by observations that the BMJ scheme, in which deep-layer moisture is effectively the trigger function (Baldwin et al. 2002), is quite effective at capturing deep convective activity that is associated with organized mesoscale and larger-scale processes in day-to-day predictions from the Eta model.
+As alluded to above, this is a conservative (in that R varies over a fairly limited range and never goes below 1000) approach to introducing the fundamental entrainment sensitivity advocated by Frank and Cohen (1987).
+Furthermore, it is another way of including a sensitivity to deep-layer relative humidity in the KF cloud model.
+It was motivated by evidence that midlevel moisture strongly modulates convective rainfall (e.g., Shepherd et al. 2001; Tompkins 2001) and by observations that the Betts-Miller-Janjić scheme, in which deep-layer moisture is effectively the trigger function (Baldwin et al. 2002), is very effective at capturing deep convective activity that is associated with organized mesoscale and larger-scale processes in day-to-day predictions from the Eta Model.
 However, the efficacy of this current formulation appears to be limited because it is dependent on vertical velocity at only one level.
 Alternative formulations, based on grid-resolved forcing over a deep layer, are being tested.